 This research group focuses on past human materiality to gain insight into, and develop knowledge about our past.
 The group will contribute to the discussions, research, and dissemination of studies investigating the human past through available material traces from human interaction with their environment.
 The group will provide a forum for work-in-progress seminars and the development of ideas as well as possible theoretical and methodical applications.
 Most importantly, it will provide a venue for students and staff to discuss their relevant work and ideas, regardless of geographical location or time period.

-Please see our list of meetings in autumn 2020.
+Please see our list of meetings in spring 2021.